 I have a fantasy of skipping the hiking altogether to spend a day eating at The Farm at South Mountain, a pastoral compound that includes three restaurants and a small vegetable farm.
 The ten-acre property was one of the many small farms that once dotted the community—but this one boasted a pecan grove.
 Local landscape architect and planner Wayne Smith bought the place in the 1980s and slowly began transforming the dilapitated buildings and ranch house into charming eateries and retails spaces, all connected by a lawn shaded by those pecan trees.
 Pat Christofolo, who spearheaded the culinary operations there for years, now owns The Farm at South Mountain and keeps the emphasis on food and agriculture.

-So in my perfect day-at-The-Farm scenario, I would start out with fresh pastries and coffee at Morning Glory Café, then stroll over to see what's growing at Maya's Farm, which produces vegetables, herbs and flowers for local restaurants (including those at The Farm).
+So in my perfect day-at-The-Farm scenario, I would start out with fresh pastries and coffee at Morning Glory Café, then stroll over to see what's growing in the large garden plot, which produces vegetables, herbs and flowers for The Farm’s restaurants.
 I might also meander over to Botanica, a small retailer of decorative items for the garden, which also had a produce stand where you can pick up fresh veggies to cart home.
 At lunch, I'd hit The Farm Kitchen for a sandwich or salad, to be enjoyed at picnic tables under the trees.
 By evening, I'd head over to Quiessence, the chef-driven dinner spot in the old ranch house and patio.
 This is literally a farm-to-table operation, offering seasonal tasting menus that feature handmade pastas, local cheeses, Arizona beef and salads you can practically see growing from your table.

 The only thing lacking at The Farm?
 A hammock, so I could spend the night under the trees and start all over again—maybe with another South Mountain hike.